sinesc/adria/README.md

 ```

 In `main.adria`, `require('./log')` returns the `Log` constructor exported by `log.adria` (as the module). `Log::write(...)` accesses the constructor's prototype
-and invokes its `write` method with the given arguments. `write` uses the rest parameter operator to gather all parameters into a new array `args` and the loops
+and invokes its `write` method with the given arguments. `write` uses the rest parameter syntax to gather all parameters into a new array `args` and then loops
 through the array using Adria's extended for-in syntax.

 `log.adria` was not specified at the compiler command line.
 It was added because it was `require`d by `main.adria`.

+#### Monitoring mode

+Manual recompilation can be avoided by using the `--monitor` option.
+In this mode, the compiler will watch the given file arguments and their dependencies for
+changes and recompile the application as required.
+For the above example, `adria main.adria -o hello.js --shellwrap --monitor` would keep `hello.js` up-to-date
+while you make changes to `main.adria`, `log.adria` or any additional `require`s you might add.